On this page

 Parents or carers must provide a reason for a child’s non-attendance at school, or non-participation in an approved learning program, within 5 days of the child’s failure to attend.
 For example, the child was sick, or there was a danger of the child being affected by an infectious or contagious disease.

-Principals of government and non-government schools, and heads of an approved learning programs must notify the Chief Executive if a child is failing to attend school or participate in an approved learning program, without reasonable excuse, for 10 or more days in a school term.
+Principals of government and non-government schools, and heads of approved learning programs must notify the Chief Executive if a child is failing to attend school or participate in an approved learning program, without reasonable excuse, for 10 or more days in a school term.

 The Act includes provision for family conferences to be convened to address a child’s regular non-attendance at school.